JuliaPy/PythonCall.jl/docs/src/pythoncall.md

 If your project requires more Python dependencies, use the mechanisms below to ensure they are automatically installed.

+We **strongly recommend that you specify Conda dependencies** if possible, instead of pip or script dependencies.
+This is because Conda can account for all inter-dependencies between packages and so prevent incompatible combinations of packages from being installed.

 ### PythonCallDeps.toml

 If you put a file called `PythonCallDeps.toml` in a project/package/environment which